libktx/ktx/.github/CONTRIBUTING.md

 #### Stable release

 - Create a new issue on GitHub.
 Include the number of the issue in commit messages of all commits related to the release.
-Apply `dev` label and milestone corresponding to the LibGDX version.
+Apply `dev` label and milestone corresponding to the libGDX version.
 An example can be found [here](https://github.com/libktx/ktx/issues/191).
 - Change `libVersion` setting in the [`version.txt`](../version.txt).
-KTX uses the same versioning schema as LibGDX (mimicking the LibGDX version that it was compiled against) with a suffix depending on the version status.
+KTX uses the same versioning schema as libGDX (mimicking the libGDX version that it was compiled against) with a suffix depending on the version status.
 - Create a pull request from the `develop` branch to the `master` branch.
 Review and merge the changes to the `master` branch.
 - Checkout the `master` branch.
 Fetch the latest changes.